Opentrons/opentrons/api/docs/v2/robot_position.rst

 Every well on every piece of labware has three addressable positions: top, bottom, and center.
 The position is determined by the labware definition and whether the labware is on a module or in a deck slot.
 You can use these positions as-is or calculate other positions relative to them.

+.. tried bold instead of H4, not great

 Top
 ^^^